amplitude/amplitude-docs/content/collections/data/en/validate-events.md

 ---
 id: dd311a35-601e-4713-b0cd-49fece790c20
 blueprint: data
-title: 'Validate events with Observe'
+title: 'Monitor your data with observe'
 source: 'https://help.amplitude.com/hc/en-us/articles/5078870942363-Validate-events-with-Observe'
 this_article_will_help_you:
   - 'Understand how the Observe feature helps you better manage your event data for accuracy'